Lymphatus/caesium-clt/README.md

 ###### TODO
 * Code cleaning
-* Folder structure support

 ----------

 ###### KNOWN ISSUES
-* Strange behaviour with network files: the output base_name is the name of the output subfolder (e.g. -o /path/to/images/compressed /path/to/images -> results in all the output images named as "compressed")
-* Resizing works only for powers of two (e.g. 50%, 25%, 16%...) and for JPEGs only
 * It does not work on Windows unless you port getopt to it

 ----------